Origins of Marvel Comics

 Origins of Marvel Comics is a 1974 collection of Marvel Comics comic book stories, selected and introduced by Marvel writer and editor Stan Lee.
 The book was published by Marvel Fireside Books, an imprint of Simon & Schuster, and was Marvel's first trade paperback collection.

 The book collected the first story and a more recent story starring five of Marvel's star characters: The Fantastic Four, Spider-Man, Thor, the Hulk and Doctor Strange.
 Lee wrote an introduction to the collection, and anecdotes introducing each story.
-These introductions and anecdotes are "more fantasy than historic," in which Lee falsely bestows on himself "almost all of the creative credit... while underplaying the contributions of figures such as Jack Kirby and Steve Ditko."

 The book was very successful, and was followed by annual sequels in the Marvel Fireside Books series: Son of Origins of Marvel Comics (1975), Bring on the Bad Guys (1976) and The Superhero Women (1977).
-These sequels also have the same textual errors because Stan Lee falsely took creator credit for himself even though the comic books had "as much or even more to do with Jack Kirby and Steve Ditko and their fellows."

 Style

 Lee's introduction to the Fantastic Four section typifies his "tongue-in-cheek verbosity and ad-man hyperbole":

 In the beginning Marvel created the Bullpen and the Style.

 And the Bullpen was without form, and was void; and darkness was upon the face of the Artists.
 And the Spirit of Marvel moved upon the face of the Writers.

 And Marvel said, Let there be The Fantastic Four.
 And there was The Fantastic Four.

 And Marvel saw The Fantastic Four.
 And it was good.

-Origins supports Lee's self-created mythology of himself as the master creator of Marvel Comics.
 Matt Yockey observes that "Lee invokes his own childhood love of the pulp character The Spider as a primary motivation for creating Spider-Man.
 He thus articulates a narrative of transformation from fan to professional that makes his own textual self-production in the comic books more personal and identifiable to readers."